Welcome to Applied Graphic Design

-This class explores the practical application of computer graphics and digital visualization as it applies to various scientific fields of study.
-Students will apply the design concepts they learned in Visual Communications and continue to work with industry standards graphic design programs to create models, visuals and infographics that reveal and explain the mysteries of our universe and the natural world.
-Students will learn that many difficult concepts can be easier to understand with the power of visual communications and the help of technology.
-Visualizing Science, Technology, Engineering, Arts and Math concepts will allow students to learn that Computer Graphics and Graphic design is useful for disciplines beyond advertising and publicity.
-While students will develop practical skills that can lead to a career in Graphic Design specifically, they will also gain technical knowledge that can be transferable to any other profession.
+This class explores the practical application of computer graphics and digital visualization as it applies to various scientific disciplines.
+Using industry-standard graphic design programs, students apply the principles of design acquired in Visual Communications to observe, deconstruct, analyze and explain the mysteries of our universe and the natural world.
+Students research, plan, create and present models, visual guides and infographics that clarify difficult scientific, technological, engineering, and mathematical concepts.
+Students recognize that Computer graphics and graphic design play an essential and exciting role in disciplines beyond advertising and publicity.
+While students develop practical skills that can lead to a career in Graphic Design specifically, they also gain extensive technical knowledge transferable to any other profession.

 For this class you will need your own flashdrive.
 We use flashdrives to turn our projects in to be graded.
 When you are choosing a flashdrive, please find an affordable item.
 Often flashdrives get forgotten or lost and as long as it's over 2GB, which most are we will not be needing anything fancy.